WeblateOrg/weblate/docs/admin/config.rst

 * New account registration.
 * Password recovery.
 * Adding email to an account.
-* Contact form for not logged in users.
+* Contact form for users who are not logged in.

 .. setting:: REGISTRATION_EMAIL_MATCH